 Email Xpert supports POP3 inboxes as well as IMAP.
 While most people prefer IMAP because it is more user-friendly for reviewing email on multiple devices, you may want to read our guide on POP vs IMAP and see what is best for you.

 If you don't have a current email client, we recommend Mozilla Thunderbird for Mac and Windows PCs, and Android.
 It's free, easy to use, open source and has a large community of software developers who support and maintain it.
+Mailbird and Canary are other good options.
+However, we don't provide instructions for these.

 For phones and tablets generally, there are a myriad of options.
 If you are unconcerned by having your mail pass through Google's servers, the GMail app on either iPhone or Android is a good choice.
 Otherwise, there are dozens of options to chose from on each platform, so read some reviews, try one or two apps and see what you like.